justbetter/magento2-image-optimizer/README.md

 ## Configuration
 - Options for the module are defined in the backend under Stores > Configuration > JustBetter > Image optimizer configuration.
+- Possible options:
-- Currently the only option available is to log the compression.
+    - Log the compression in the system.log
+    - Change compression of jpg files
+    - Change compression of png files

 ## Compatibility
 The module is tested on magento version 2.2.x with Spatie image optimizer version 1.0.x